Updated March 2026

 Is Yubo free?

 Core functionality including chat, swiping, and live streaming is free.
-Optional premium features – including seeing who swiped on you, unlimited swipes, and enhanced profile visibility – require a subscription priced at approximately $24 per month.
-This paywall has expanded in recent updates, which has frustrated users of the original fully-free model.
+Optional premium features — including seeing who swiped on you, unlimited swipes, and enhanced profile visibility — require a subscription priced at approximately $24 per month.

 Is Yubo safe?